Tour of Luzon: 1979 – 1998: Marlboro Tour

 By 1979, Philip Morris became the official sponsor of the tour and the event was named as Marlboro Tour after its cigarette brand Marlboro, a name that is commonly familiar to ardent racers and fans.
 During these times, the tour expanded its routes, by including cities from Visayas in the leg, with the final laps regularly held at the Quirino Grandstand in Manila.

 From 1997-1998, the tour allowed riders from Asia to compete in the event and was sanctioned by the UCI.
 It also led to Wong Kam-po of Hong Kong to become the first non-Filipino to win the event in 1997, after overtaking 1996 winner Victor Espiritu for the lead in the latter stages.

 The format used for the teams are based on provinces with the national team included in the race.
 It was also the same format when Asian riders participated in the event beginning in 1997.

-The 1998 tour was known as the Marlboro Centennial Tour an was organized in line with the Philippine Centennial observances.
+The 1998 tour was known as the Marlboro Centennial Tour and was organized in line with the Philippine Centennial observances.

 In 1999, Marlboro backed out as sponsor following a trend of discouraging tobacco sponsorship of sports events.
 In 2000, a race under the name Millenium Tour was attempted to be held in May but was cancelled due to budgetary concerns and inability to meet the standards set by the Union Cycliste Internationale (UCI).

 2002 – 2007: Revival

 In 2002, the tour was revived after Airfreight 2100 of Bert Lina and Lito Alvarez financed the tour.
 A four-leg race was held in late-May known as Tour of CALABARZON won by Santy Barnachea.
 A year later, the tour was renamed as Tour Pilipinas, and held a 17-leg race, the longest since 1998.
 The tour was won by Arnel Quirimit of Pangasinan.

 Ryan Tanguilig won in 2004 in a 10-stage tour.
 In 2005, the tour was renamed as the Golden Tour 50 @ 05, honoring the 50th anniversary of the Tour.
 1998 champion Warren Davadilla, who won the last edition of the Marlboro, was the champion.
 In 2006, several disputes within the Integrated Cycling Federation of the Philippines led to a short eight stage event dubbed with the Padyak Pinoy name, won by Barnachea.

+Lina, as president of PhilCycling cancelled the Padyak Pinoy in 2008, over corruption allegations on the national team.